RahmaYasser/common-git-commands/README.md

 <br />

 ### *Configuration*
-*The following commands are about specifying Git configuration settings*
+*The following commands are about specifying git configuration settings*

 >to show the config list of your git, like email and username, etc: